Accessibility Overlays: Definition, Challenges, Alternatives

 Challenges of Using an Accessibility Overlay

-While an overlay can improve some of your site’s accessibility, it’s not a complete fix.
+While overlay tools can improve some of your site’s accessibility, they are not a complete fix.

 Think of accessibility overlays as a band-aid.
-Band-aids aren’t meant to be left on permanently; they’re torn off and removed after the injury they’re covering up has healed.
-Injuries or damage beneath the surface may still remain.
+Band-aids aren’t meant to be left on permanently; they’re torn off and removed after the injury they’re covering has healed.
+Injuries or additional damage beneath the surface are likely still there.

-Because overlays are considered a band-aid solution, they create a number of challenges for organizations.
-We’ll discuss a few of them below.
+Because overlays are considered a band-aid solution, they create numerous challenges for organizations.
+We’ll discuss a few of these below.

 Inhibits an Inclusive User Experience

-Rather than increasing accessibility for users, overlays can create more accessibility barriers for users with disabilities.
-For example, many overlays have to be activated via a toolbar or button which may not be accessible for specific users.
-Even when the overlay is activated, two major issues still remain.
+Rather than increasing accessibility for users, overlays can create more accessibility issues for users with disabilities.
+For example, many overlays have to be activated via a toolbar or button, which may not be accessible to specific users.
+Even when the overlay is activated, two major issues still remain:

 First, accessibility overlays are not designed to fix accessibility issues in a webpage’s HTML code.
 This means users with disabilities may not be able to navigate the website as easily as non-disabled users.

-The other issue is most overlays fail to adapt to a user’s specific settings on their assistive technology devices (i.e. screen readers or screen magnifiers).
-Oftentimes, overlays ignore these specific settings and force users to use the overlay’s settings which are not always accessible to certain users.
+The other issue is most overlays fail to adapt to a user’s specific settings on their assistive technology devices (i.e., screen readers, screen magnifiers, or text-to-speech software).
+Often, overlays ignore these specific settings and force users to use the overlay’s settings, which may not be accessible to certain users.

 Each of these barriers results in an exclusive experience that alienates parts of your user base.
-This can result in poor brand perception and potential revenue loss.
+This can result in poor brand perception, potential revenue ross, and an increased risk of accessibility lawsuits.

-Ultimately, overlays may create a different experience for users with disabilities which is contradictory to the goals of digital inclusion and accessibility.
-To create an inclusive web experience, all users — regardless of their abilities — should be able to easily use your website.
-The best way to ensure an equal experience for all is by fixing accessibility issues at the source code.
+Ultimately, overlays may create a different experience for users with disabilities, which contradicts the goals of digital inclusion (which is to provide equal access for all), accessibility, and compliance standards.
+The best way to ensure an equal experience for all and meet accessibility requirements is to fix accessibility issues.

 Does Not Solve for ADA Requirements or WCAG Standards

-Meeting ADA compliance requirements and conforming with the accessibility standards included in the Web Content Accessibility Guidelines (WCAG) requires more testing and expertise than overlays can provide.
-Remember, accessibility overlays are code applied to the top of your website — little if any remediation work is being done to address accessibility issues.
+Meeting ADA compliance requirements and conforming with the accessibility standards included Meeting ADA compliance requirements and conforming with the accessibility standards included in the Web Content Accessibility Guidelines (WCAG) requires more testing and expertise than overlays can provide.
+Remember, accessibility overlays are code applied to the top of your website — little, if any, remediation work is being done to address accessibility issues and conform with WCAG 2.1 standards.

 Without actually remediating accessibility errors, your organization is vulnerable to legal action.
 These actions come in the form of accessibility lawsuits and demand letters that can be costly, time-consuming, and permanently damaging to your company’s reputation.